fabien-colonnier/espee_ros/readme.md

 ### Slider_depth
 The example comes from the [event-camera datasets](http://rpg.ifi.uzh.ch/davis_data.html) made by the RPG team and can be downloaded [here](http://rpg.ifi.uzh.ch/datasets/davis/slider_depth.bag).

-Modify the path to the bag in the launch file espee/launch/readbag_sliderExp.launch
+Modify the path to the bag in the launch file espee/launch/readbag_sliderExp.launch.
+The variable is named "FOLDER_BAG" Modify the PCDfile_path variable contained in the yaml file Slider_param.yaml located in "espee_ros/espee/config"

 Then you can run the example with:
 `$ roslaunch espee readbag_sliderExp.launch`